- Study

 Originally, yield-to- maturity (YTM) measures the periodic rate of return an investor is hoped to earn if the debt is held to maturity.
 It’s used to compare securities with parallel maturity dates and considers the bond’s pasteboard payments, copping price, and face value.

-- Equity securities do not have a maturity date whereas debt securities typically have a maturity date.
+- Equity securities do not have an end date but debt securities usually have a date when they expire.

 Types of Debt Instruments

-Nirav: I keep seeing terms like Nifty 50, Sensex, and sectoral indices.
-What’s their role?
+Nirav: I keep hearing about the Nifty 50, the Sensex and sectoral indices.
+What do they do?

-Vedant: Those are stock market indices—tools that track groups of stocks and reflect market performance.
-They’re reference points, not products.
+Vedant: Those are stock market indices, which’re like tools that track how a group of stocks are doing and show how the market is performing.
+They are, like reference points, not products you can invest in.